paypulse/paypulse.github.io/_posts/2017-10-08-HelloWorldInCSharp.md

 [namespace] : namesapce is helped to you about group same class, struct, interface,delegate, enum etc.

 namespace + {class is belong to namespace}
 ---
+`What is class?`

+class makes up composed C# program as a basic unit, data and method.